openalpr/doc/source/watchman.rst

 The Watchman Agent scales to make use of as many CPU resources as you can provide.
 For example, OpenALPR can utilize up to 100 percent of the processing power on both low-power devices (such as a Raspberry Pi) and high-end devices (such as an Intel 32 CPU-core Xeon server).
 High-end devices are capable of processing significantly more video frames per second.

+Memory and disk requirements are relatively constant.
+Once OpenALPR initializes, the process uses roughly 500MB per analysis thread (CPU core), and that memory usage will not increase.
+The agent records JPEG images to a disk as plates are recognized.
+However, Disk IO is usually not a bottleneck.

 The minimum system requirements for Watchman Agents are a function of:

   - The speed/angle of vehicles with respect to the camera (i.e., how long a legible license plate is in-frame)